IBOR Transition Overview

 Interbank Offered Rates (“IBOR”s) are the average rates at which banks can borrow in the interbank market and range in maturities from overnight to twelve months.
 The rates are calculated using submissions from a number of panel banks.
 IBORs were widely used as reference rates by market participants across nearly all asset classes, including derivatives, bonds, lending products, and other financial instruments.

-The Canadian Dollar Offered Rate (“CDOR”) is the recognized financial benchmark in Canada for bankers’ acceptances (“BA”s).
-It is the rate at which banks are willing to lend to companies.
+The Canadian Dollar Offered Rate (“CDOR”) was the recognized financial benchmark in Canada for bankers’ acceptances (“BA”s).
+It was the rate at which banks were willing to lend to companies.
 CDOR is determined daily from a survey of bid-side rates provided by six principal market-makers, including the major Canadian banks.
-Refinitiv Benchmark Services (UK) Limited (“Refinitiv”) is the official administrator and calculator of CDOR.
-Prior to 10:15 ET, submitting banks provide RBSL with the rate that they are willing to lend to corporate borrowers with existing BA facilities that reference CDOR for one, two, and three month terms (six and twelve month terms have already been discontinued).
+Refinitiv Benchmark Services (UK) Limited (“Refinitiv”) was the official administrator and calculator of CDOR.
+Prior to 10:15 ET, submitting banks provided Refinitiv with the rate that they were willing to lend to corporate borrowers with existing BA facilities that referenced CDOR for one, two, three, six and twelve-month terms.
+As of May 17, 2021, the six and twelve-month tenors stopped being published; the remaining CDOR tenors (1-, 2- and 3-month) ceased publication post June 28, 2024.

 There is an important distinction between LIBOR and CDOR.
-While CDOR is a committed lending rate, LIBOR is a borrowing rate.
-CDOR is the rate at which contributors are willing to extend credit to corporate clients utilizing a BA facility.
-In contrast, LIBOR is intended to reflect the rate at which a contributor believes it can borrow from other financial institutions.
+While CDOR was a committed lending rate, LIBOR was a borrowing rate.
+CDOR was the rate at which contributors are willing to extend credit to corporate clients utilizing a BA facility.
+In contrast, LIBOR was intended to reflect the rate at which a contributor believes it can borrow from other financial institutions.

 CDOR Cessation Overview

-In December 2021, the Canadian Alternative Reference Rate working group (“CARR”) determined that there are certain aspects of CDOR’s architecture that pose risks to its future robustness.
-As a result, the publication of all tenors of CDOR will permanently cease after June 28, 2024.
-This decision has been authorized by the Ontario Securities Commission (“OSC”) and Autorité des marchés financiers (“AMF”).
+In December 2021, the Canadian Alternative Reference Rate working group (“CARR”) determined that there are certain aspects of CDOR’s architecture that posed risks to its robustness, and that all tenors of CDOR should permanently cease from June 28, 2024.
+This decision was authorized by the Ontario Securities Commission (“OSC”) and Autorité des marchés financiers (“AMF”).

-CARR has stated that the BA lending model, which supports CDOR, is no longer seen as an effective way for banks to provide credit to their corporate clients.
-Key global interest-rate benchmarks are increasingly being restructured in order to be based primarily on large volumes of underlying transactions rather than relying on expert judgement.
-Because the determination of CDOR is based predominantly on expert judgement, it is not consistent with evolving global best-practices.
+CARR stated that the BA lending model, which supported CDOR, was no longer seen as an effective way for banks to provide credit to their corporate clients.
+Key global interest-rate benchmarks have been increasingly restructured in order to be based primarily on large volumes of underlying transactions rather than relying on expert judgement.
+Because the determination of CDOR was based predominantly on expert judgement, it was not consistent with evolving global best-practices.

-The Canadian Overnight Repo Rate Average (“CORRA”) measures the cost of overnight funding in Canadian dollars using Government of Canada treasury bills and bonds as collateral for repurchase transactions.
-It’s anticipated that CORRA will likely replace most CDOR-linked products.
+The Canadian Overnight Repo Rate Average (“CORRA”) measures the cost of overnight funding in Canadian dollars using Government of Canada Treasury bills and bonds as collateral for repurchase transactions, and is intended to replace most CDOR-linked products.

 Key Characteristics of CDOR and CORRA

-There are inherent structural differences between IBORs and RFRs.
-Adjustments are needed to the RFRs to ensure that contracts which reference CDOR continue to meet the parties’ original objectives as much as possible once a fallback takes effect.
-While the economics of RFR transactions will be similar to those under the existing CDOR product, it is impossible to say on any particular day that they will be identical.
+Given that CORRA is a risk-free rate (“RFR”), there are inherent structural differences between CDOR and CORRA.
+As a result, adjustments are needed to ensure that contracts which referenced CDOR or BAs continue to meet the parties’ original objectives as much as possible post-cessation.
+While the economics of RFR transactions are similar to those that were under CDOR products, it was impossible to say whether the two rates would be identical on a given day.

-As a risk-free (or near risk free) rate, CORRA will be lower than CDOR.
-This necessitates a spread adjustment to compensate for the lack of credit and term risk in CORRA and help to economically neutralize the transition from CDOR as much as possible.
+As a risk-free (or near risk free) rate, CORRA is now lower than CDOR used to be.
+This necessitated a spread adjustment to compensate for the lack of credit and term risk in CORRA and help to economically neutralize the transition from CDOR as much as possible.

 Regulators have confirmed the “historical median approach” as the recommended fallback spread adjustment methodology for lending and derivatives products.
 It is based on the median spot spread between CDOR and CORRA calculated over a five-year lookback period prior to the relevant cessation announcement.
-The industry has developed and finalized this fixed spread adjustment as of May 16, 2022 for CDOR.
-These spreads are available through Bloomberg Index Services Limited (“Bloomberg”) for derivatives and Refinitiv for lending products.
+The industry has developed and finalized this fixed spread adjustment for CDOR as of May 16, 2022.
+These spreads are available through Bloomberg Index Services Limited (“Bloomberg”) for derivatives and LSEG for lending products.

-Unlike CDOR, which has a term component for setting interest rates, CORRA is backward-looking; therefore, systems, models and curves are required to calculate compounded interest in arrears.
-In Canada, CARR has formally announced the development of an IOSCO-compliant term CORRA benchmark (“Term CORRA”) to be published from Q3 2023 onwards.
-The use of Term CORRA will be restricted, through a licensing agreement, to lending products, trade finance (i.e., the discounting of receivables), and single currency derivatives for end-users hedging Term CORRA based loans.
+Unlike CDOR, which had a term component for setting interest rates, CORRA is backward-looking; therefore, systems, models and curves are required to calculate compounded interest in arrears.
+In Canada, an IOSCO-compliant term CORRA benchmark (“Term CORRA”) was published from Q3 2023.
+The use of Term CORRA is restricted, through a licensing agreement, to lending products, trade finance (i.e., the discounting of receivables), and single currency derivatives for end-users hedging Term CORRA based loans.
 The long-term viability of Term CORRA will depend on the liquidity of the underlying 1- and 3-month CORRA futures contracts being sufficiently robust to meet regulatory expectations.
 Therefore, any products referencing Term CORRA are expected to include robust fallbacks; in most cases to overnight CORRA calculated in-arrears.
-CARR published an overview for the methodology of CORRA compounded-in-arrears in November 2021, which can be found here.
+CARR published an overview of the methodology of CORRA compounded-in-arrears, which can be found here.

 For more information regarding Term CORRA, please consult CARR’s announcement here and for CARR’s approved use cases here.